mihaildono/padawan-project/youngling/introduction.md

 ## Booleans
 Booleans is a data type which is either `true` or `false`.
 Everything in javascript also evaluates to true, except `false` `0` `-0` `0n` `""` `null` `undefined` and `NaN`.
-For example 'George' and '5' will both be true.
+For example the string 'Foo' and the integer '5' will both be true.

 ## Functions
 Functions are a collection of code that we want to reuse.